 What is HIPAA?

 Health Insurance Portability and Accountability Act (HIPAA) was first put into effect in 1996.
 Its task was to modernize the flow of health-related data and to protect it from fraud and theft.
-Since then, the Act has undergone the number of changes (with the latest being put into action in 2020).
+Since then, the Act has undergone the number of changes.
 The HITECH Act adopted in 2009 expanded HIPAA regulations in the sphere of technology use.

 HIPAA compliance regulations constitute a set of regulatory standards that outline the lawful use of protected health information (often abbreviated as PHI).
 Companies that deal with such information should ensure that sensitive patient data is not misused.
 They should imply administrative, physical, and technical safeguards, specific technical policies, and network security.